Machine Learning with R Basel R Bootcamp |

 glm_pred <- predict(salary_glm, newdata = hitters_test)

-ridge_pred <- predict(XXX, newdata = XXX)
+.ridge_pred <- predict(XXX, newdata = XXX)

 lasso_pred <- predict(XXX, newdata = XXX)